 I'm highlighting this as the Scott Addict Gravel 10 is an out and out race bike, and any potential owners will likely want to pin a number on.
 Sadly they’ll have to wait at least another year to do that and in the meantime find other ways to put this bike through it’s paces.

-As we highlighted, it’s built with Shimano’s mechanical GRX gravel groupset, Syncros deep section wheels and components and finished with a set of Schwalbe G-One 35mm tyres.
+This model comes with a SRAM Force eTap AXS HRD groupset, Syncros deep section wheels and components and finished with a set of Schwalbe G-One 35mm tyres.
 It’s virtually an aero build and, aside from the knobbly tyres, feels as responsive as my road bike in all conditions – which is why it’s calling out to be raced.

-Everyone’s budget is different and you can spend what you want on a bike, but at just under £6k, and with this build, it does pigeon hole it somewhat.
-But it’s a top of the range bike, not one for the masses.
+Everyone’s budget is different and you can spend what you want on a bike, but at a penny under £5k, and with this build, it does pigeon hole it somewhat.
+But it's a top of the range bike, not one for the masses.